GingerNinjaProgramming/Pocket-Dropper/README.md

 ### User Testing

-- Talk about how users felt on first test
-- Show data
-- Talk about second test / benchmark
-- Qualitive and Quantitive
-- Guided or non guided

 When it came to user testing admittedly this is one of the weaker parts of my project but despite this I still have some user testing at the start of my project and nearer to the end of my development cycle.
 On a users first test a lot of differnt bugs and gameplay errors were mentioned as would be expected from a early test of a prototyped game.
-However for the most part though a lot of errors were mentioned there was a general concencuse from the people playing the game that they thought it had potential,"have legs" as worded on post play form.
+However for the most part though a lot of errors were mentioned there was a general consensus from the people playing the game that they thought it had potential,"have legs" as worded on post play form.
 These tests were primarily guided mainly to explain the controls because though simple some players defualted to using arrow keys and proceeded to wonder why the game was not working so to allow them to actually play the game it was guided by the nature of me telling them what the controls were.
 This did help inform one change which is where I added Arrow key support for people who were using the arrow keys.

-[]-------------------------------------------
+For the second test I wanted to ensure primarily that there were no game ending bugs to ensure the game can actually be played without breaking at the first point of contact as this point development major changes were not viable and focusing on making sure the game was functioning is the best thing considering the time in the projects lifecycle and general scale.
+For the most part other than minor bugs my final main play tests went off well and gave valuable data on the game for further post-project work.

 ## Instructions to Install / Run